sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <a href="" id="start-hidesleep"></a>**Start/HideSleep**

-<p style="margin-left: 20px">Allows IT Admins to configure Start by hiding "Sleep" from appearing in the Power button.
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Allows IT Admins to configure Start by hiding "Sleep" from appearing in the Power button.

 <p style="margin-left: 20px">The following list shows the supported values: